-The developmental efforts of the Company are also being delayed / hampered due to certain project constraints.
+Natural ageing of existing equipment and facilities like SRPs, tubings, pipelines, etc. and changing technologies pose a risk as aged facilities are prone to increased maintenance, increased operating costs and at times shutdown.
 Shortage of drilling rigs and associated oilfield services has been a major problem in the region where the Company operates.
 Due to the limited number of service providers available, the Company is required to tie-up with oilfield service suppliers as much as a year in advance in order to execute its scheduled drilling programmes.
 The cost of operating in the basin have risen significantly over recent years.